-Panel two proceeded to discuss issues of diversity, identity and attitudes towards prisoners.
+Panel two with the presence of the attorneys for criminal defense on the victim’s side, proceeded to discuss issues of diversity, identity and attitudes towards prisoners.
 Omar Khan, Director of the Runnymede Trust, said that BME individuals in the Criminal Justice System may have a longer history of crime due to racial discrimination.
 But, we need to start by improving public attitudes more broadly, before within criminal justice.
 For David Maguire, Post-Doctoral Fellow at UCL, we must understand these men in a language of vulnerability.
 Our Man Up programme supports men by encouraging them to share their emotions.

 The final panel of the day, chaired by Safe Ground Chief Executive Charlotte Weinberg, focused on the prison today: chaos and crisis.
 CEO of the Shannon Trust, Angela Cairns, vocalised that change happens as people start to change and have aspirations.
 We need to have constructive activity in prisons, and trauma-informed care, according to Psychologist Tammi Walker.
 Our programmes adopt a trauma-informed approach; for example our Officers’ Mess programme which offers support for prison staff.
 Deborah Coles, Director of Inquest, completed this panel with some extremely valuable points.
 “Why are we using prisons as a dumping ground for problems like mental ill health?”
 For Deborah, there is a link between masculinity and vulnerability, for which we need arts and drama, as well as an emphasis on therapeutic work.